ThePhD/sol2/docs/source/tutorial/cxx-in-lua.rst

 .. code-block:: cpp
 	:caption: player_script.cpp

+	#include <sol.hpp>

+	int main () {
 		sol::state lua;

 		// note that you can set a
 		// userdata before you register a usertype,
 		// and it will still carry
 		// the right metatable if you register it later

 		// set a variable "p2" of type "player" with 0 ammo lua["p2"] = player(0);

 		// make usertype metatable
 		lua.new_usertype<player>( "player",

 			// 3 constructors
 			sol::constructors<sol::types<>, sol::types<int>, sol::types<int, int>>(),

 			// typical member function that returns a variable "shoot", &player::shoot,
 			// typical member function
 			"boost", &player::boost,

 			// gets or set the value using member variable syntax "hp", sol::property(&player::get_hp, &player::set_hp),

 			// read and write variable
 			"speed", &player::speed,
 			// can only read from, not write to
 			"bullets", sol::readonly( &player::bullets )
 		);

 		lua.script_file("player_script.lua");
+	}

 That script should run fine now, and you can observe and play around with the values.
 Even more stuff :doc:`you can do<../api/usertype>` is described elsewhere, like initializer functions (private constructors / destructors support), "static" functions callable with ``name.my_function( ... )``, and overloaded member functions.
 You can even bind global variables (even by reference with ``std::ref``) with ``sol::var``.
 There's a lot to try out!